 9. Learn Better and Try To Do Better

 Try not to make assumptions.
 Rarely have you seen the full picture.
 Put yourself in someone else’s shoes.
 Even if you think they are the most disgusting piece of footwear you’ve ever laid eyes on, just stick your feet in and give it a try.
-I promise you there will always be something you can learn from someone else that can help you to become an even better person.
+I promise you there will always be something you can learn from someone else that you can use to help you to become an even better person.

 10. Love Yourself